usd-wg/assets/test_assets/CompositionPuzzles/VariantSetAndLocal3/README.md

 In the VariantSetAndLocal2 puzzle, separating the VariantSet into a stronger sublayer than the Local default opinion _still_ yielded a composed result where the Local default value would always be the strongest opinion.
-Even with the VariantSet in a strong sublayer, Local opinions are still strongest within a layer stack.
+Even with the VariantSet in a strong sublayer, Local opinions are still strongest within a LayerStack.

 So, how can we structure this scene so that the opinion in the VariantSet takes precedence over the "default value" Local opinion for the property?
-The answer is to USE MORE LIVRPS.
+The answer is to **USE MORE LIVRPS**.

 ![new asset structure](images/Slide76.PNG)